 Through a Continuing Professional Development framework, this module facilitates the synthesis of the theoretical and practical aspects of a student's development through a period of mentorship within the work based/practice environment and documented with a professional portfolio.
 Students will have the opportunity to work in a variety of settings to enable development of existing knowledge and skills and advancement of practice.
-The Practice Mentor will enable a student's development through a partnership of teaching; researching; managing; observing and discussing with innovative practice being encouraged within the framework of safe, legal, and ethical practice as made explicit in any applicable published standards (e.g. professional registration body, specialist competencies etc).
+The practice mentor will enable a student's development through a partnership of teaching; researching; managing; observing and discussing with innovation being encouraged within the framework of safe, legal, and ethical practice as detailed in any applicable published standards (e.g. professional registration body, specialist competencies etc).

-The student will undertake pre-mentorship preparation through attendance at a half-day study day, and on-line preparatory study.
-Students will undertake a minimum of 100 hours of experience in a work based/practice environment.
-Learning needs may necessitate a range of environments as part of the mentored experience to ensure that all outcomes are achieved e.g. working with different teams, age ranges, gaining experience of musculoskeletal imaging, etc. The selection of the work-based environment is negotiated by the student, dependent upon their individual learning needs and their programme of registration and any specialist requirements.
-A variety of patterns of delivery of the 100 hours experience are possible, encompassing part time and full time modes as well as a variety of models of experience.
+The student will attend a study half-day and complete on-line preparatory study to prepare for mentorship.
+Students will undertake a minimum of 100 hours of experience in a work based/practice environment (150 hours for MSc/ PGDip Advanced Manipulative Physiotherapy).
+Learning needs may necessitate a range of environments as part of the mentored experience to ensure that all outcomes are achieved e.g. working with different teams, age ranges, gaining experience of musculoskeletal imaging, etc. The selection of the work-based environment is negotiated by the student, dependent upon their individual learning needs, their programme of registration and any specialist requirements.
+A range of patterns of delivery of the mentored practice experience are possible, encompassing part time and full time modes as well as a variety of models of experience.

-Half day (3 hours) study day at the commencement of the module.
+Study half-day (3 hours) at the commencement of the module.
 10 hours allocated to online delivery of theoretical components to inform development of learning contract.
 A minimum of 100 hours of negotiated specialist mentorship within a work based practice setting.
 The nature of the mentorship will be specific to the student's individual programme.

 By the end of the module you should be able to: